Arthur886/Arthur886.github.io/README.md

     <script src="sketch.js"></script>

-<p> If you are reading this it means that you are in grave danger.
-Take copy this link and run as far away from this place as possible  </p>
+<p> If you are reading this it means that you are in grave danger </p>
 <img src="Fractal.jpg">